Detecting Romance Scams & Catfishes in 2025

 When visual analysis is inconclusive, pivot to the infrastructure.

 - VOIP vs. Sim: Is the provided phone number a physical SIM registered to a major carrier, or is it an untraceable Voice-over-IP (VOIP) number like Google Voice or TextNow?
-Our Signal/WhatsApp Number Verifier handles this rapidly.
+Our Deep Search workflow handles this rapidly inside the broader evidence review.

 - IP Grabbing: While engaging with the subject, sending a benign, trackable link (a 'canary token') can reveal their true IP address.
 If the target claims to be a soldier in Ohio, but their IP pings a data center in Lagos, the investigation is essentially complete.